 The ILAE ratios for all lines of business are reviewed and revised to reflect recent indications.
-The aggregate effect of all revisions to the ILAE ratios is a decrease in the ILAE provision of \$4.6 million.
+The aggregate effect of all revisions to the ILAE ratios is an increase in the ILAE provision of \$8.6 million.

 The provision for unpaid claims, including adjustment expenses, by major claims category includes: